 However, Casler noted when looking at specific topics within foreign policy, including immigration or each campaign’s relationship with Israel, these topics may have had a greater influence on how people voted on the margin as compared to foreign policy as a broad idea.

-Yang’s segment of the talk focused on how U.S. and China relations impacted the results of the election and came to a similar conclusion as Casler’s segment: It probably didn’t influence voters too heavily.
+Yang’s segment of the talk focused on how U.S. and China relations impacted the election results and came to a similar conclusion as Casler’s: It probably didn’t influence voters too heavily.

-But, as exit polls noted, the economy played a large role in determining the way voters voted, and because of this, “maybe a lot of people will point the finger on the China issue as the main reason why (the) U.S. economy is suffering,” Yang said.
+But, as exit polls noted, the economy played a large role in determining how voters voted.
+Because of this, “maybe a lot of people will point the finger on the China issue as the main reason why (the) U.S. economy is suffering,” Yang said.

-Both the Trump and Harris campaigns held similar stances on China, and Yang said in the point of view of China, both candidates were unfavorable and “two bowls of poison.”
+Both the Trump and Harris campaigns held similar stances on China, and Yang said, from the point of view of China, both candidates were unfavorable and “two bowls of poison.”

 Both parties and candidates agree on the need for some sort of containment of China, Yang said, and because of this shared stance, voters had no meaningful decision to make, further reiterating the topic’s lack of significance in shaping the election.

-Trump plans on imposing up to 60% tariffs on Chinese goods, which will have tremendously harmful effects on the Chinese economy, Yang said.
-This tariff is Trump’s main tool in instigating a trade war with China, which is an example of his unilateral approach of containing China economically, which will also alienate other Asian allies.
+Trump plans to impose up to 60% tariffs on Chinese goods, which will have tremendously harmful effects on the Chinese economy, Yang said.
+This tariff is Trump’s main tool in instigating a trade war with China, an example of his unilateral approach of containing China economically, which will also alienate other Asian allies.

 The unilateral approach involves weakening U.S. ties to other Asian allies, eventually leading to what could be used for China’s benefit, Yang said.
 With the Trump administration so focused on containing China, China could, in turn, have more room to strengthen its relationships with other countries.